aleeeexy/MusicBox/README.md

 # Overview
-MusicBox is a macOS desktop application for organizing a music library and playing audio files Designed to provide a clean UI for viewing and managing a music library
+MusicBox is a macOS desktop application for organizing a music library and playing audio files.
+Designed to provide a clean UI for viewing and managing a music library.

 Features so far:
 - ability to play/pause, skip track, go back to previous track, control volume, and seeking using the progress bar